 6. University of Connecticut

-Through its School of Business, UConn delivers six graduate programs, including an online master of science in business analytics and project management.
+Through its School of Business, UConn delivers six graduate programs, including a hybrid master of science in business analytics and project management.
 Supported by the SAS Institute and the Project Management Institute, the UConn program trains students in the critical business theories and technical skills necessary to oversee information-rich projects and global enterprises.
 The school facilitates this master’s degree through a hybrid learning structure in which candidates take Blackboard-powered online classes and traditional coursework at the Stamford and Hartford campuses.

 The 37-credit degree plan consists of nine required courses on such topics as predictive modeling, data mining and business intelligence, and project leadership.
 Students also take a perfunctory class on technical communication, learning to apply emotional intelligence, requirements gathering, and public speaking skills to business content and networking events.
 The remaining credits go toward guided and open electives, which students use to delve into advanced project management topics.

 Alternatively, degree candidates can use elective hours to pursue coursework in an adjacent field.
-For example, MS candidates at UConn often take on experiential learning projects, a core feature of the school’s online MBA in management program.
+For example, MS candidates at UConn often take on experiential learning projects, a core feature of the school’s online MBA program.
 By pursuing coursework full time, students earn the business analytics and project management degree in three semesters.

 Minimum admission requirements include an accredited bachelor’s degree earned with at least a 3.0 GPA.
 Applicants must demonstrate prerequisite training in calculus.
 UConn also requires GRE or GMAT results.
 State residents, nonresidents, and international students pay the same per-credit tuition rate.

 UConn is regionally accredited by the New England Association of Schools and Colleges (NEASC).